• Mumbai, India

 For instance, Child A and Child B may respond in their respective ways to enhance eye contact.
 Child A may be highly motivated by visual stimuli like colorful objects and picture books.

 Child A likes routines and tolerates structured activities well.
 Begin with a game of “Ready, set, look!
-Use the words then wait until he looks at you to hand him a favorite toy.
+Use the words, then wait until he looks at you to hand him a favorite toy.
 Gradually, they will associate eye contact with the toy coming their way, and they’ll become quite comfortable initiating eye contact in other circumstances as well.

 Child B is pretty playful and likes moving around.
 You could play catch with a softball.
-Each time you will pitch it to him, stop and ask him to look at you and then he throws it back.
+Each time you will pitch it to him, stop and ask him to look at you, and then he throws it back.
 That way you involve eye contact in something they enjoy and play.

-8. Social Stories and Roleplaying
+8. Social Stories and Role Play

 how to improve eye contact in 3 year old, Social Stories and Roleplaying